danecando/jquery.ghostrelated/README.md

 ## Roadmap
 * More advanced post matching

+## Browser Support
+This plugin officially supports IE9+.
+You can include this [polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill) in your theme for any browsers that don't support the JavaScript forEach() funciton.

 ## Credits
 * Inspired by [jquery.ghostHunter](https://github.com/i11ume/ghostHunter) - *an amazing search plugin for Ghost*